 - Wash your hands with soap after you come home, especially before you eat.

-- Do not share personal items like razors, toothbrushes etc. with others, especially those items that can have blood on them.
+- Do not share personal items like razors, toothbrushes, etc. with others, especially items that can have blood on them.

-- Chocolate, peanuts, peanut butter, fever and stress act as triggers for genital herpes.
-Avoid them if you have a history of it in the past.
+- Chocolate, peanuts, peanut butter, fever, and stress act as triggers for genital herpes.
+Avoid them if you have a history of herpes.

 Although pregnancy is a beautiful time in a woman’s life, it can give you more than a few sleepless nights.
-The key, however, is not to panic and keep you from enjoying these unforgettable moments.
-If you know what this infection is all about, its treatment and the methods to keep it away, you should win the battle for sure.
-Do not miss your doctor’s appointments and check-ups and you will do fine.\
+The key is not to panic.
+If you know what this infection is all about, as well as its treatment and the methods to keep it away, you can surely win the battle.
+Do not miss your doctor’s appointments and check-ups, and you and your baby will be fine!

 Also Read: Cholestasis of Pregnancy